viveks-codes/IBW-Dataset/docs/index.md

-<h1 align="center">Welcome to IBW_Dataset 👋</h1>
+<h1 align="center">Welcome to IBW Dataset 👋</h1>
 <p>
   <a href="ibw-dataset.herokuapp.com" target="_blank">
     <img alt="Documentation" src="https://img.shields.io/badge/documentation-yes-brightgreen.svg" />
   </a>
 </p>

+# About Dataset

-> thisThe IBW dataset is an acronym that stands for the Indian Bad Words dataset.
-It is a dataset of thousands of abusive words which will be available in 14 different Indian languages
+The IBW dataset is an acronym that stands for the Indian Bad Words dataset.
+It is a dataset of thousands of abusive words which will be available in 14 different Indian languages.

 ### [CSV](ibw-dataset.herokuapp.com) [ 23.6MB ]